Krutsch/router-dom/README.md

 ### Constructor

 The router class takes an array with at least one entry.
-Only the path is mandatory.
-Either a template or and element will be rendered in your element with attribute `data-outlet`.
+Only the path is mandatory.<br>
+Either a template or and element will be rendered in your element with attribute `data-outlet`.<br>
+You can also specifiy one-level of children.<br>
 The second argument is the optional object options: it can take a general errorHandler and a formHandler.
 If there is a formHandler, form submits will handled via attributes on the form element and fetch.

 ```js
 const router = new Router([